sashalrsti/AlgoPro-FP-main/README.md

 # Tetris
 #### Project Name: Tetris
-#### Project Overview: A modified remake of the classic Tetris game reimagined wi
+#### Project Overview: A modified remake of the classic Tetris game reimagined with a more galactic theme.

 # Important Things to Install:
 Install pygame: enter pip install pygame in the terminal